XRPLF/xrpl-dev-portal/content/concepts/tokens/nfts/authorizing-another-minter.md

 ---
-html: authorized-minting.html
+html: authorized-another-minter.html
 parent: nft-index.html
 blurb: You can assign another account to mint NFTs in your stead.
 labels:
  - Non-fungible Tokens, NFTs
 ---
-# Authorizing Another Account to Mint Your NFTs
+# Authorizing Another Minter

 Each account can have 0 or 1 authorized minter that can mint NFTs on its behalf.
 By authorizing a minter, a creator can allow a different account to mint NFTs for them, which allows them to focus on making more NFTs.